phaustin/quantecon-example/book/docs/python_essentials.md

 y
 ```

-You\'ve actually
+You've actually
 {ref}`seen an example of this <tuple_unpacking_example>` already.

-Tuple unpacking is convenient and we\'ll use it often.
+Tuple unpacking is convenient and we'll use it often.

 #### Slice Notation

-To access multiple elements of a list or tuple, you can use Python\'s
+To access multiple elements of a list or tuple, you can use Python's
 slice notation.

 For example,